tochinet/neuralDuino/README.md

 - Fork and contribute back.
 That's the spirit of GitHub

 # Status
-- The original library is tested (with floats) using Arduino v1.8.5 on Windows on UNO
+- The original library was tested (with floats) using Arduino v1.6.5 on Windows on UNO (and MEGA)
+- TODO: verify examples are working with newer IDE
+- TODO: adapt to Posit on AVR (Arduino UNO)
 - TODO: port to other architectures (should be easy as it is plain C++).